selfagency/vsc-one-click-sfc/README.md

 - Generates a random component name if you don't feel like coming up with one.
 - Inserts component name into template.
 - Checks if the file already exists so there are no accidental overwrites.
-- Allows you to specify a default style language in `settings.json`.
+- Allows you to specify a default style language.

 ### Template